-Sunny season is around the corner and so it’s the perfect time to start picking out the best sunglasses, not only to protect your eyes from harmful UV rays, but perhaps more importantly, to look suave AF.
+The sunny season is around the corner (somewhere in the world) and so it’s the perfect time to start picking out the best sunglasses, not only to protect your eyes from harmful UV rays but perhaps more importantly, to look suave AF.

 If that wasn’t reason enough, a quality pair of shades can actually keep you looking younger for longer.
 According to the American Academy of Dermatology, frequent squinting under the bright sun wears a groove in the skin, usually at the sides of your eyes, and over time this groove becomes a wrinkle.
 So the more you squint, the deeper your wrinkles become.
 Wearing sunnies will obviously counteract this; don’t say we didn’t warn you!

 Finding the right sunglasses that offer a great fit while suiting your face and style, however, is no easy task.
 To get a feel for how humungous the sunglasses market is, market data giant Statistica estimates that revenue in the sunglasses segment will amount to just over $23 billion this year alone.